 #1 Canal St,

 New Orleans, LA 70130

 There no parking available at the Aquarium.
-However, there are numerous parking lots and garages surrounding the facility as well as metered parking.
+However, numerous parking lots and garages are surrounding the facility, as well as metered parking.
 Several nearby Parking areas(Canal Place Parking Garage/Badine Parking Lot/Hilton Whale Wall Lot) participate in a discounted parking program with ticket validation.

-Due to its central and convenient location, the Aquarium is also accessible by streetcar, RTA Busses, Public Transportation and both the Algiers and Gretna Ferry Boats.
+Due to its central and convenient location, the Aquarium is also accessible by streetcar, RTA Buses, Public Transportation, and Algiers and Gretna Ferry Boats.

 The Audubon Aquarium of the Americas is always a great time, full of family-friendly fun that will keep you coming back.
 You’re going to love it just as much as we do.